50th Guards Rifle Division: Into Ukraine

 The 50th Guards soon returned to the direct command of 3rd Guards Army.
-By the beginning of February, 1943 the army held a bridgehead over the Northern Donets River south of Voroshilovgrad from which it broke out on February 12 in a drive to liberate that city.
-The division took the villages of Pervozvanovkaya, Suvorovskii and Orekhovskii on February 13 and continued to advance towards Makedonovka.
-Meanwhile, the 8th Cavalry Corps made a spectacular advance, reaching the eastern outskirts of Debaltsevo by nightfall while the 14th and 50th Guards, leading the 14th Rifle Corps, were still some 60 km to the rear.
-By the morning of February 14 other units of the 3rd Guards Army, chiefly the 59th Guards and 243rd Rifle Divisions and elements of 2nd Tank Corps, had liberated Voroshilovgrad.
-After this victory the 3rd Guards and 5th Tank Armies pressed on towards Stalino, but on February 20 the German 4th and 1st Panzer Armies began the counteroffensive that would become the Third Battle of Kharkov.
-While this was primarily aimed at Voronezh Front, Southwestern Front also faced attacks and the overall crisis made any further Soviet advance impossible.
-On February 28 General Belov handed his command over to Col. Konstantin Alekseevich Sergeev.
-Belov would go on to command the 29th Rifle Corps and the 3rd Guards Rifle Corps before he was mortally wounded on March 28, 1944 when his vehicle struck an antitank mine.
+By the beginning of February 1943, the army held a bridgehead over the Northern Donets River, south of Voroshilovgrad, from which it broke out on February 12 in a drive to liberate that city.
+The division took the villages of Pervozvanovkaya, Suvorovskii, and Orekhovskii on February 13 and continued to advance towards Makedonovka.
+Meanwhile, the 8th Cavalry Corps made a spectacular advance, reaching the eastern outskirts of Debaltsevo by nightfall, while the 14th and 50th Guards, leading the 14th Rifle Corps, were still some 60 km to the rear.
+By the morning of February 14, other units of the 3rd Guards Army, chiefly the 59th Guards and 243rd Rifle Divisions and elements of 2nd Tank Corps, had liberated Voroshilovgrad.

+After this victory, the 3rd Guards and 5th Tank Armies pressed on towards Stalino, but on February 20, the German 4th and 1st Panzer Armies began the counteroffensive that would become the Third Battle of Kharkov.
+While this was primarily aimed at the Voronezh Front, the Southwestern Front also faced attacks, and the overall crisis made any further Soviet advance impossible.
+On February 28, General Belov handed his command over to Col. Konstantin Alekseevich Sergeev.
+Belov would go on to command the 29th Rifle Corps and the 3rd Guards Rifle Corps before he was mortally wounded on March 28, 1944, when his vehicle struck an antitank mine.
 He died of his injuries on April 8.

-In March the division was transferred to the 29th Rifle Corps, still in 3rd Guards Army, but a month later it was moved to Southern Front where it joined the 3rd Guards Rifle Corps of 51st Army.
-At this time it was noted as having 70 percent Russian and 30 percent Asian personnel.
-51st Army played a minor role in the abortive July offensive to penetrate the German defenses along the Mius River, but a larger part in the renewed offensive into the Donbas that began on August 13.
-During that month the 3rd Guards Corps was transferred to the 5th Shock Army, still in Southern Front.
-On September 4 Col. Anton Stanislavovich Vladychanskii took over command from Colonel Sergeev; Vladychanskii would be promoted to the rank of major general on March 19, 1944 and would lead the division for most of the rest of the war.
-The city of Stalino was liberated on September 8 and the division earned an honorific:
+In March, the division was transferred to the 29th Rifle Corps, still in the 3rd Guards Army, but a month later, it was moved to Southern Front, where it joined the 3rd Guards Rifle Corps of 51st Army.
+At this time, it was noted as having 70 percent Russian and 30 percent Asian personnel.
+The 51st Army played a minor role in the abortive July offensive to penetrate the German defenses along the Mius River, but a larger part in the renewed offensive into the Donbas that began on August 13.
+During that month, the 3rd Guards Corps was transferred to the 5th Shock Army, still in the Southern Front.
+On September 4, Col. Anton Stanislavovich Vladychanskii took over command from Colonel Sergeev.
+Vladychanskii would be promoted to the rank of major general on March 19, 1944, and would lead the division for most of the rest of the war.
+The city of Stalino was liberated on September 8, and the division earned an honorific:

 STALINO...
 50th Guards Rifle Division (Colonel Vladychanskii, Anton Stanislavovich)...
 The troops who participated in the liberation of the Donbas region, and the city of Stalino, by the order of the Supreme High Command of 8 September 1943, and a commendation in Moscow, are given a salute of 20 artillery salvoes from 224 guns.